Clean Islands,

 Online

 Films, talks, and digital books are available online for students, interns, and volunteers.
-We host webinars and accept blog contributions, so you can support the Moluccas—and learn—wherever you are.
+We host webinars and accept blog contributions, so you can support the Maluku Islands, and learn, wherever you are.

 We design and scale community-run solutions to stop waste at the source.